p1ng-request/docs/templates/GitHub/GitHub_Get_profiles_from_teams.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-This notebook enables you to get a dataframe of all the team members in a Github organization.
+**Description:** This notebook allows users to retrieve profiles from teams on GitHub.

 ## Input